Best 9 MDM Solutions For macOS (2026)

 Addigy Logo

-We found Addigy particularly strong on the support and remediation side.
-It monitors devices in real time for performance and security issues, then applies automatic fixes without waiting for a ticket.
-Live chat, remote terminal, and desktop control are all baked in, so your team can troubleshoot directly from the console.
+Addigy monitors devices in real time for performance and security issues, then applies automatic fixes without waiting for a ticket.
+Live chat, remote terminal, and desktop control are all built in, so your team can troubleshoot macOS devices directly from the console.
+Deployment takes about five minutes through Apple Business Manager integration.
+Built-in CIS and NIST compliance frameworks eliminate manual security baseline setup.
+Role-based app deployment pushes the correct software based on user position.

-What Customers Are Saying
+What Customers Say

 Strengths

-• Real time device monitoring with automatic remediation catches issues before tickets arrive.
+• Real-time device monitoring with automatic remediation catches issues before tickets arrive

-• Five minute deployment through Apple Business Manager keeps onboarding fast.
+• Five-minute deployment through Apple Business Manager keeps onboarding fast

-• Built in CIS and NIST compliance frameworks eliminate manual security baseline setup.
+• Built-in CIS and NIST compliance frameworks eliminate manual security baseline setup

 Cautions